See all > General health

 Urinary tract infections are painful, but they’re also relatively easy to treat.
 Typically, a short course of antibiotics, somewhere between three to seven days, will do the trick.
 You should begin to feel some symptom relief within 24 to 48 hours.

 Keep in mind, however, that no matter how quickly your symptoms disappear, you must take your entire antibiotic prescription.
-Stopping the medication before it’s finished can leave some bacteria alive.
+Stopping the medication before it’s finished can leave some bacteria alive and UTI back pain can come back shortly.
 This can allow the infection to return and potentially progress to your kidneys.
 It may also cause the bacteria to become resistant to the antibiotic, making it more difficult to get rid of in the future.

 While a short course of antibiotics is typically enough, if your UTI has progressed to your kidneys, you may need a longer treatment.
 A severe kidney infection may even require hospitalization and IV antibiotics.
 Most people who are diagnosed and treated promptly feel completely better after about two weeks.
 Individuals who are older or have underlying conditions may take longer to recover.